 Earning the Right Degree for a Career in Human Resource

-Most employers in Texas require human resource professionals in generalist, specialist and lower-to-mid-level management positions to hold a bachelor’s degree.
+Most employers in Texas require human resource professionals in generalist, specialist and lower-to-mid-level management positions to hold a bachelor’s degree at a minimum.

 However, jobs in positions of influence within an organization such as those for upper-level managers and company executives go to candidates with graduate degrees and HR certification.

 Human resource professionals may enter the field with a degree in a variety of majors, including human resources, human resource management, organizational development, industrial and labor relations, or business administration.

 Undergraduate and graduate degrees are often offered through flexible online programs that cater to work-life and family scheduling needs.